yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-for-hibernate-orm-users.markdown

 Read further in this section for more details about these solutions, or jump to detailed instructions: [how to get a free distributed second-level cache](#step1) or [how to add a GigaSpaces data grid](#step2).

+{% info%}
-{% infosign %} GigaSpaces fully supports the [Spring Framework](http://www.springframework.org), and can be plugged in very easily without changing your existing code.
+XAP fully supports the [Spring Framework](http://www.springframework.org), and can be plugged in very easily without changing your existing code.
+{%endinfo%}

 ## The Existing Architecture